Portfolio till 31 December 2020

 The Commercial Real Estate (CRE) segment, which at the time of the transfer comprised 3,512 individual exposures and thus made up almost half of all acquired positions in the overall portfolio, has been reduced at the fastest pace since FMS-WM was established, helped in part by the positive market environment and the short remaining maturities of the loans.

-The Infrastructure segment, which still made up around 14% of the remaining portfolio at the end of 2018, was reduced from EUR 10.1 billion at the beginning of 2018 to EUR 9.5 billion at year-end
+The Infrastructure segment still makes up around 14% of the remaining portfolio at the end of 2020.

-At the end of 2018, one-third of the overall portfolio was invested in the Structured Products segment.
-This sub-portfolio decreased from EUR 24 .1 billion at the beginning of 2018 to EUR 23.1 billion at year-end.
+At the end of 2020, one-third of the overall portfolio was invested in the Structured Products segment.

 DEPFA Bank plc